|

 Maryland - Wikipedia

-Maryland is one of the most multicultural states in the country; it is one of the seven states where non-Whites compose a majority of the population, with the fifth-highest percentage of African Americans, and high numbers of residents born in Africa, Asia, Central America, and the Caribbean.
+Maryland is one of the most multicultural states in the country; it is one of the nine states where non-Whites compose a majority of the population, with the fifth-highest percentage of African Americans, and high numbers of residents born in Africa, Asia, Central America, and the Caribbean.

-Maryland | History, Flag, Map, Capital, Population, & Facts | Britannica
+Maryland | Geography, History, Flag, Map, Capital, Population, & Facts ...

 Maryland, constituent state of the United States of America.
 One of the original 13 states, it lies at the center of the Eastern Seaboard, amid the great commercial and population complex that stretches from Maine to Virginia.